viadeo/kasper-framework/doc/Auto-exposition.rst

 com.viadeo.kasper.query.exposition.ITypeAdatper in META-INF/services (must be exported in the final jar)** and write the full name of each custom typeadapter (one per line) com.viadeo.somepackage.URITypeAdapter.
 The framework will automatically detect it, this is the standard java mechanism used in order to provide spi mechanisms for JSR implementors.

+The framework will also handle null & missing values for you.
+During serialization you will never be called with a null value, and during deserialization you are sure that there is an actual value.

 Complex Queries & BeanAdapters
 ++++++++++++++++++++++++++++++++++++++++
-However if you really need a complex query, we provide a way to do so by using custom TypeAdapters/BeanAdapter.
+If you need to support some complex query, we provide a way to do so by using custom BeanAdapters.
 Consider you want to have some kind of filtering.

 .. code-block:: java